Krita is licensed under the GNU General Public License (GPL), version 3. This license gives you the following rights:

 Krita as a whole is licensed under GPL v3.
 Parts have more permissive licenses, this is indicated in each source file.
 Our builds of Krita also include third party libraries licensed under the GPL or a more permissive license.
 Our source code shows exactly where you can get the source for those libraries and includes our changes to those libraries.

 Krita can be extended with plugins written in C++ or Python.
 The extension API is an integral part of Krita and is licensed under the GNU General Public License.
-This means that if you distribute a Krita plugin it also has to be shared under the GNU GPL.
+This means that if you distribute a Krita plugin it also has to be shared under the GNU GPL or a compatible license.
 You can charge for the download, but you cannot prevent others from distributing your plugin: your customers will have all the rights guaranteed by the GNU GPL.

 What you create with Krita is your sole property.
 All your artwork is free for you to use as you like.
 There are no restrictions whatsoever when it comes to what you use Krita for.